szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 * Updated plugin architecture.
 * Show mapped pages and its own column.
 * Mapped term pages now redirect to the correct term.
-* Added compatibility with Yoast SEO for mapped pages.
 * Added new contributor: <a href="https://www.easywebdesigntutorials.com/">Paal Joachim</a>.

 = 3.3.1 =